Do Eye Supplements Actually Work?

 Some studies suggest that vitamin C may slow the progression of glaucoma, a condition that damages the optic nerve and can lead to tunnel vision.
 Other studies have found thatginkgo biloba may improve blood flow to the optic nerve and help ease symptoms.

-But the National Institutes of Health say that these supplements aren’t actively recommended for eye health, and say early detection and treatment can help protect against serious vision loss.
+But the National Institutes of Health say that these nutritional supplements aren’t actively recommended for eye health, and say early detection and treatment can help protect against serious vision loss.

 In addition, high vitamin B intake through diet, particularly leafy greens, has shown some benefit for glaucoma, but B complex supplements have not shown similar benefit, according to the Mayo Clinic.